 - 1 Trade or business income.
-Worksheet II, Sec.
-B, line 14(c). (auto-calc) Taken from your previously completed Worksheet II, as indicated. - 2 Corporations: Average apportionment percentage from Worksheet II, Section A, line 4. (auto-calc) Always zero because it does not apply to a Form 540 return. - 3 Multiply line 1 by line 2. (auto-calc) Contrary to the FTB label for this line, the amount on line 1 is used for line 3 as well for individuals. - 4 The EZ NOL deduction from Worksheet III, line 26, column (c). (au-to-calc) Taken from your previously completed Worksheet III, as indicated. - 5 EZ taxable income. (auto-calc) Computed as line 3 less line 4. - 6a Amount of tax due using the amount on line 5. (auto-calc) Computed using the FTB tax table or tax rate schedule for 2017, whichever applies, as if the amount on line 5 was your entire taxable income. - 6b Amount of tax from Form 540, line 35. (auto-calc) Taken from Form 540, as indicated. - 7 Smaller of line 6a or line 6b. (auto-calc) Computed as indicated, this is the limitation on credit for 2017 based on your Enterprise Zone business income.
+Worksheet I, Sec.
+B, line 14(c). (auto-calc) Taken from your previously completed Worksheet I, as indicated. - 2 Corporations: Average apportionment percentage from Worksheet I, Section A, line 4. (auto-calc) Always zero because it does not apply to a Form 540 return. - 3 Multiply line 1 by line 2. (auto-calc) Contrary to the FTB label for this line, the amount on line 1 is used for line 3 as well for individuals. - 4 The EZ NOL deduction from Worksheet II, line 9, column (c). (auto-calc) Taken from your previously completed Worksheet II, as indicated. - 5 EZ taxable income. (auto-calc) Computed as line 3 less line 4. - 6a Amount of tax due using the amount on line 5. (auto-calc) Computed using the FTB tax table or tax rate schedule for 2019, whichever applies, as if the amount on line 5 was your entire taxable income. - 6b Amount of tax from Form 540, line 35. (auto-calc) Taken from Form 540, as indicated. - 7 Smaller of line 6α or line 6b. (auto-calc) Computed as indicated, this is the limitation on credit for 2019 based on your Enterprise Zone business income.

 PART II - LIMITATION OF CREDITS FOR INDIVIDUALS.
 Part II of Schedule Z requires a knowledge of the tax limitations imposed on the Enterprise Zone credit in Part III of Schedule P. Therefore, the credit after applying the limitation shown on line 7, above, must be posted to Schedule P, then the amount used this year after applying the limitations on Schedule P is returned to this form, as summarized in this section.
+TIP: Results in this section will be meaningful only after the final recalculation of the return, during which Schedule P, page 2, is updated with certain amounts from this form.

-8 Hiring credit:
+8 Hiring credit carryover:

-- Hiring credit and carryover. (auto-calc) Taken from "Total credit before limitation" on screen 6, this is the sum of your previously-completed Worksheet IA, Sec.
-A, line 6, and your entry on screen 6 for "Carryover from prior years" under the heading "Hiring Credit & Carryover." - Limitation based on EZ income. (auto-calc) Taken from line 7 of Schedule Z, in the preceding part of this schedule. - Credit for Schedule P, column (α). [auto-calc] Computed as the lesser of the preceding two lines, this is the amount of credit for column (a) of Schedule P, Part III, Section B, Subsection B2 for credit code 176 for Enterprise Zone Hiring Tax Credit.
+- Hiring credit carryover. (auto-calc) Taken from your entry on screen 4 for "Carryover from prior years" under the heading "Hiring Credit Carryover." - Limitation based on EZ income. (auto-calc) Taken from line 7 of Schedule Z, Part I. - Credit for Schedule P, column (α). [auto-calc] Computed as the lesser of the preceding two lines, this is the amount of credit for column (a) of Schedule P, Part III, Section B, Subsection B2 for credit code 176 for Enterprise Zone Hiring Tax Credit.